jconerly/vagrant-riak-cluster/README.md

 You can grab pre-existing CentOS 6 base boxes of the internet, or roll your own using [veewee](https://github.com/jedi4ever/veewee/).

 Make sure to grab one with Puppet installed, or install it yourself and then do a vagrant reload.
-The following will download a puppet enabled CentOS6 base bosx:
+The following will download a puppet enabled CentOS6 base box:

     $ vagrant box add centos6 http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-x86_64-v20130427.box